ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

     });
   ```

-  Your service working behind the scenes
+  Here is how your service will be working behind the scenes.

   ```javascript
   import UserModel from '../models/user';